NanLieu/CDA404-Web-Technologies/practical_assessment_1/documentation.md

 Confirmed that each web pages have been allocated a page title.

 ### Images
-Confirmed images have alternative text to convey the purpose of the images.
+Confirmed pages that contain images have alternative text to convey the purpose of the images.

 ### Headings
-Confirmed
+Confirmed each page has at least a h1 heading and any subsequent headings, if any, are implemented in a meaningful hierarchy.

 ### Contrast Ratio
+Confirmed text contrast ratio is sufficient to allow readability for all users.

 ### Text Resizing
+Confirmed texts can be resized without distortion over other objects on the website

 ### Keyboard Access and Visual Focus
+Confirmed that all clickable objects can be selected through the use of tab to allow control via keyboard.

 ### Forms, Labels, and Errors
+Confirmed that all text entry fields have keyboard access, contains labels to identify them and also uses the required attribute to create a pop-up message to notify the user to fill in the field before submitting.

 ## GDPR

 ## Distance Selling
+As the website does not sell goods or services, the Online and distance selling act does not apply to this website.

 ## Evaluation